Dorothy Bain: Private Practice (2011–2021)

-Lord Advocate
+Lord Advocate (2021–present)

 Appointment

 On 16 June 2021, it was announced that Bain would be nominated by Nicola Sturgeon, subject to the approval of the Scottish Parliament, to take up office as Lord Advocate, succeeding James Wolffe.
 Her appointment as Lord Advocate was approved by the Scottish Parliament the following day.
 She was sworn into office at the Court of Session, alongside Ruth Charteris KC as Solicitor General, on 22 June.
 On 10 November, she was appointed to the Privy Council earning the title 'The Right Honourable'.

+The appointment of both Bain and Charteris marks the first time that the positions of Lord Advocate and Solicitor General have been occupied by two women at the same time.
+Bain entered the role of Lord Advocate during a time of immense pressure and public scrutiny of the role, following the involvement of her predecessor, James Wolffe, in the legal case regarding former First Minister Alex Salmond.
+There had been calls for the post of Lord Advocate to be split, with discussions about the Solicitor General for Scotland becoming the chief legal adviser to the Scottish Government instead of the Lord Advocate.

+During her speech to the Scottish Parliament chamber in June 2021, First Minister Nicola Sturgeon said that she was "extremely pleased" to be recommending the agreement of the Scottish Parliament to formally request Bain be nominated as Lord Advocate.
+Sturgeon said that she had selected Bain due to her "extensive experience in both civil and criminal law, appearing in cases at all levels, including the Court of Session, the Court of Criminal Appeal, the High Court of Justiciary, the United Kingdom Supreme Court and the European Court of Human Rights".